acostaa1/dealers_choice_react/README.md

    x add a GET / route to return index.html

 Phase 4
-    setup a React application which will load the data from your backend route by making an axios call.
-Look up the cdn for axios and add it as script tag which loads it.
+   x setup a React application which will load the data from your backend xroute by making an axios call.
+Look up the cdn for axios and add it as xscript tag which loads it.
 You only need one class component for this.
 Phase n+ (extra credit)
     separate out your sever side code
        x you can have a separate file for your data layer (sequelize code)